Spring Reading Circle

 Ally Is A Verb

-Begin your journey of engagement and accountability by exploring how to be a stronger ally to Indigenous colleagues, community members, and friends.
-In this thoughtful and practical guide, author Rose LeMay emphasizes the importance of listening, ongoing self-education, and taking action to address systemic inequities.
-You'll gain insight into the true history of Indigenous–settler relations, the role of non-Indigenous people in reconciliation, and how to respond to racism and difficult emotions.
-With clear guidance and grounded principles, this book offers a meaningful path toward allyship and lasting change in your community and workplace.
+Another Story Bookshop, Page Two Books, and Indigenous Literatures Lab presented the Toronto launch of Ally Is A Verb by Rose LeMay, featuring a conversation with Tanya Talaga.
+Attendees began their journey of engagement and accountability by exploring how to be stronger allies to Indigenous colleagues, community members, and friends.
+In this thoughtful and practical guide, author Rose LeMay emphasized the importance of listening, ongoing self-education, and taking action to address systemic inequities.
+Readers gained insight into the true history of Indigenous–settler relations, the role of non-Indigenous people in reconciliation, and how to respond to racism and difficult emotions.
+With clear guidance and grounded principles, the book offered a meaningful path toward allyship and lasting change in communities and workplaces.

 Becoming Good Relatives: Honouring Humanity within Indigenous Literatures